 25 Compute Nodes with 1,500 total CPU Cores

 software and hardware engineering labor.

 Overall Assessment · Summary

-The current architecture has proven to be a scalable
+The architecture has proven to be scalable and